Central vacuum cleaner: Maintenance

-Central vacuum systems require periodic emptying of the dirt canister or replacing the filter bag, typically 2–4 times per year.
+Central vacuum systems require periodic emptying of the dirt canister or replacing the filter bag, typically two to four times per year.
 In some models, it is also important that the filters be changed frequently, especially for designs where the just-filtered air passes through the motor for cooling.
 For filtered systems, the bag may sometimes need to be replaced long before it is filled to its nominal capacity, because of reduced suction due to clogging with dirt or fine dust.

 Filterless cyclonic separation systems only require emptying the dirt collection container before the suction drops off as an almost-full condition is reached.
 Many cyclonic vacuum systems now feature translucent dirt collection canisters, allowing quick inspection without removing the canister.

 Regardless of which dirt separation system is used, the electric motor may require lubrication of its bearings, or replacement of carbon brushes on an infrequent basis, usually measured in years.

 Rarely, a central vacuum system may become clogged, especially if the piping was improperly installed, or if the system is abused by vacuuming sticky substances (such as paint or glue or wet foodstuffs).
 A homeowner can usually use simple tools and techniques to locate and remove the obstruction, or can hire a professional vacuum installer to do repairs.
 The flexible hose is often the location of a blockage, which can usually be dislodged by using a plumber's snake.